DavidMartinez16/California-Housing-Prices-Project/README.md

 ## Model Building

 First , I split the data into train and test sets with a test size of 20 %.
-Then i tried four different models and evaluated them using the 10-Fold Cross Validation Score.
+Then I tried four different models and evaluated them using the 10-Fold Cross Validation Score.

-The models i tried are the following models with the respective cv score:
+The models I tried are the following models with the respective cv score:

 * **Linear Regression:** 61.22 %
 * **Polynomial Regression:** 61.22 %
 * **K-Nearest Neighbors:** 67.93 %
 * **Random Forest:** 78.60 %

-The i proceeded to tune the model using the GridSearchCV function
+The I proceeded to tune the model using the GridSearchCV function

 ## Model Tunning

 According with the GridSearchCV function the best parameters for the Random Forest model are 'max_depth'= 9 and 'n_estimators'= 5.
 It's important to mention that there are no more higher parameters due to computational cost, and probably with higher values the performance of the model will improve.

-Finally, i decided to plot the feature importance of this model
+Finally, I decided to plot the feature importance of this model
 ![img3](https://user-images.githubusercontent.com/63115543/91671305-2a882100-eaeb-11ea-9bf3-cdcb410395a4.jpg)

 And the R-Squared value for this model was: **74.28 %**.